mercadopago/devsite-docs/guides/checkout-bricks/card-payment-brick/payment-submission.en.md

 > We recommend adherence to the 3DS 2.0 protocol, in order to increase the probability of approval of your payments, which can be done as described [here.](/developers/en/docs/checkout-bricks/how-tos/integrate-3ds)

 Check [API References](/developers/en/reference/payments/_payments/post) to learn about all the available fields for full payments.

+## Test your integration

+With the integration completed, you will be able to test payment reception.
+For more information, access the section [Make test purchase](/developers/en/docs/checkout-bricks/integration-test/test-payment-flow).